DPotoyan/Chem324/math/note03.md

 :::

-- Polar representation expresses complex numbers in terms of radius from origin $r$ and angle of counterclockwise rotation $\phi$
+- Polar representation expresses complex numbers in terms of radius from origin $r$ and angle of counterclockwise rotation $\phi$.

-    - $x = r\cos\phi$
-    - $y = r\sin\phi$
+- Using trigonometry we have: $x = r\cos\phi$ and $y = r\sin\phi$ which can be plugged into cartesian representation:

 $$z= x+iy = rcos\phi + ri\sin\phi =r(cos\phi+isin\phi)$$

-- What's the big deal?
+- What's the big deal with this polar representation?
 We will find that life is much much easier in polar represnation when deriving new expressions or manipulating complex numbers.
-- This dramatic simplification.is thanks to "magical" Euler's formula that turns trig functions into exponentss!
+- This dramatic simplification is thanks to "magical" Euler's formula that turns trig functions into exponentss!

 :::{admonition} **Euler’s formula**
 :class: important